and-tech-eu/mamuesp-libs-ringbuffer/README.md

-# A blank Mongoose OS library
+# A basi ring buffer library for use with Mongoose OS

 ## Overview

-This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.
+This library provides a ringbuffer with wrapping and overwrite existing values to calculate the average of a amount of values in the past time.